 The UCF, MTRAC, T3N, BAF and SCIPTAC programs are funded by the Michigan Strategic Fund with program oversight by the Michigan Economic Development Corporation.
 America’s Seed Fund, powered by the NSF, provides funding for research and development, helping small businesses move innovations out of the lab and into the marketplace and transforming scientific discovery into products and services with commercial and societal impact.

-The business development of StabiLux is supported by Steve Tokarz, current CEO-in- residence, and a seasoned entrepreneur working as a mentor-in-residence through Michigan Tech’s Office of Innovation and Industry Engagement.
+The business development of StabiLux is supported by Steve Tokarz, current CEO-in- residence, and a seasoned entrepreneur working as a mentor-in-residence through Michigan Tech’s Office of Innovation and Commercialization.
 Nazmiye Yapici, former Michigan Tech graduate student in chemistry, serves as principle chemist and leads product development.
 Jon Leinonen from Michigan Tech’s School of Business and Economics provides business development expertise based on his past experience with finance, startups and technical incubators.

 StabiLux Biosciences will commercialize their high-brightness fluorophores under the registered trademark of NovoLux.